Ice rink: Ringette

-Ringette utilizes most of the standard ice hockey markings used by Hockey Canada, but the ringette rink uses additional free-pass dots in each of the attacking zones and centre zone areas as well as a larger goal crease area.
+Ringette utilizes most of the standard hockey markings used by Hockey Canada, but the ringette rink uses additional free-pass dots in each of the attacking zones and centre zone areas as well as a larger goal crease area.
 Two additional free-play lines (one in each attacking zone) are also required.

-A ringette rink is an ice rink designed for ice hockey which has been modified to enable ringette to be played.
-Though some ice surfaces are designed strictly for ringette, these ice rinks with exclusive lines and markings for ringette are usually created only at venues hosting major ringette competitions and events.
+A ringette rink is an rink designed for hockey which has been modified to enable ringette to be played.
+Though some ice surfaces are designed strictly for ringette, these rinks with exclusive lines and markings for ringette are usually created only at venues hosting major ringette competitions and events.
 Most ringette rinks are found in Canada and Finland.

-Playing area, size, lines and markings for the standard Canadian ringette rink are similar to the average ice hockey rink in Canada with certain modifications.
+Playing area, size, lines and markings for the standard Canadian ringette rink are similar to the average hockey rink in Canada with certain modifications.

-Early in its history, ringette was played mostly on rinks constructed for ice hockey, broomball, figure skating, and recreational skating, and was mostly played on outdoor rinks since few indoor ice rinks were available at the time.
+Early in its history, ringette was played mostly on rinks constructed for hockey, broomball, figure skating, and recreational skating, and was mostly played on outdoor rinks since few indoor rinks were available at the time.